open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Extensions.AWSXRay/README.md

 ### Note

-* You’ll also need to have the [AWS Distro for OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/exporter/awsxrayexporter) running to export traces to X-Ray.
+* You'll also need to have the [AWS Distro for OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/exporter/awsxrayexporter) running to export traces to X-Ray.

 ### Instrumenting .Net applications